The Imperishable Ghost INTRODUCTION part 1

 In fact, his infernal efficiency and knowledge of science constitute the worst terror of the current specter.
 Who can combat a ghost that knows all about a chemical laboratory, that can add electricity to his other shocks, and can employ all mortal and immortal agencies as his own?
 Science itself is supernatural, as we see when we look at it properly.

 Modern literature, especially the most recent, shows a revival of old types of ghosts, together with the innovations of the new.
 There are specters that take a real part in the plot complication, and those that merely cast threatening looks at the living, or at least, are content to speak a piece and depart.
 Some spirits are dumb, while others are highly elocutionary.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SilentKillerWrite a Review